Sparse Quantile Regression: An Application to Conformal Prediction

 We consider the following five different dictionary specifications.
 The first one is concerned with a covariate vector of $p=21$ that includes a regression intercept together with the aforementioned 20 basic explanatory variables.
 The second specification modifies the first by discretizing both the maternal and paternal years of education into four categories indicating whether the schooling year is less than 12, exactly 12, between 12 and 16, or at least 16.
 In addition, we replace number of prenatal care visits, months since last birth and both parents' ages by cubic B-spline terms using 4 interior B-spline knots.
 These allow us to approximate smooth functions of these variables in the quantile regression analysis.
 We exclude the B-spline intercept terms so that the resulting covariate vector for the second specification has dimension $p=49$.
 The third covariate specification consists of all variables in the second specification together with those obtained by interacting the B-spline expansion terms with the other explanatory variables.
 This then renders $p=609$ in the third covariate specification scenario.
 Both the fourth and fifth specifications are constructed using the same procedure as for the third case except that we enlarge the covariate dimensions by using respectively 12 and 16 interior B-spline knots for these two high dimensional scenarios, each of which comprises 1281 and 1617 covariates respectively.
+Finally, for each covariate specification, to put the variables on a similar scale, all stochastic covariates thus constructed are further standardized to have mean zero and variance unity.

+We conduct conformal prediction of infant birth weights with nominal level $ \alpha =0.1$.
+We split the sample randomly into four subsets of about equal size: $\mathcal{I}_{1}$, $\mathcal{I}_{2}$, $\mathcal{I}_{3}$ and $\mathcal{I }_{4}$.
+As described above, the set $\mathcal{I}_{1}$ is the training sample for the estimation of conditional quantile functions.
+We perform this estimation respectively using the $\ell _{0}$-PQR, $\ell _{0}$-CQR, $\ell _{1}$-PQR, AL-SCAD, AL-MCP, QR-SCAD and QR-MCP approaches.
+We calibrate the tuning parameters in these competing quantile regression approaches using the validation sample $\mathcal{I}_{2}$.
+Let $\mathcal{S} =\{0.1,0.2,...,1.9,2\}\cup \{0.1(0.7)^{s}:s=1,...,8\}$.
+For penalized estimation approaches, we calibrate the tuning constants $c_{BC}$ of (\ref {L1 PQR tuning parameter}), $c$ of (\ref{L0 penalty tuning parameter}), and $ \mu $ of (\ref{adaptive Lasso}) and (\ref{fully nonconvex penalized QR}) over the set $\mathcal{S}\cup \{0\}$ for the estimation with the first two covariate specifications where $p\in \{21,49\}$ and over the set $\mathcal{S} $ for the high dimensional estimation case where $p\in \{609,1281,1617\}$.
+Except for these modifications, implementation of all penalized quantile regression approaches and estimation and calibration for the $\ell _{0}$-CQR are performed in the same fashion\ as described in the simulation study.